ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

    * Each operation (i.e., permission detail) in the permission set is converted into the corresponding numeric identifier X taken from the following set.

-      - Admin (0): This operation is reserved for scope entries that express permissions for Administrators of pub/sub groups.
+      - Admin (0): This operation is reserved for scope entries that express permissions for Administrators of Pub-Sub groups, which are not specified in this document.

       - AppGroup (1): This operation is signaled as wished/authorized when "Toid" specifies the name of an application group (topic), while it is signaled as not wished/authorized when Toid specifies the name of a security group.